FaceDeer/env_sounds/README.txt

-							-- If false, gain will be set to a random value between gain_minimum and gain_maximum. average_pos = true,	-- If true, the sound will come from the average position of all the nodes found -- If false, one node will be randomly selected as the sound source. sounds = {"env_sounds_water"}, -- required, list of sounds to be randomly selected from each time this triggers delay_min = 3.5,	-- required, the minimum number of seconds to delay before testing for this sound again delay_max = 3.5,	-- required, the maximum number of seconds to delay before testing for this sound again }
+							-- If false, gain will be set to a random value between gain_minimum and gain_maximum. average_pos = true,	-- If true, the sound will come from the average position of all the nodes found -- If false, one node will be randomly selected as the sound source. sounds_day = {"env_sounds_water"}, -- list of sounds to be randomly selected from each time this triggers, during the day sounds_night = {"env_sounds_water"}, -- list of sounds to be randomly selected from each time this triggers, during the night delay_min = 3.5,	-- required, the minimum number of seconds to delay before testing for this sound again delay_max = 3.5,	-- required, the maximum number of seconds to delay before testing for this sound again }